dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-09-28-background-images-intersection-provider/index.md

 ---
 meta:
-  title: Lazy loading background images with blurred placeholders with the IntersectionObserver and React and blurhash
+  title: Lazy loading background images with the IntersectionObserver and React with low-quality image placeholders created with blurhash
   description:
   date: "2023-09-28T00:00:00.000Z"
   image: "https://res.cloudinary.com/ddospxsc8/image/upload/v1695993562/lazy-loaded_k1bco2.gif"
   tags: ["performance", "react", "typescript"]
 ---

-## The desired outcome
+## The final result

 Looking at the animated gif above, you can see the images getting lazy loaded in the network tab of the Chrome dev tools panel on the right as the user scrolls down the page.

-How did I achieve this result?
-Now we know the outcome, let me explain the process.
+I run performance metrics on every git commit as I don't want to wait to be told I have performance problems.

 ## Know your performance metrics on every commit